extrobe/plex_and_media_utilities/README.md

 However if you have other metadata in your file names, that should be fine.

+## Usage
+Edit and run the script.

+Review the output file it generates, and detirmine if you need to re-arrange your files.

+**Note:** Just because an item was flagged, doesn't mean it's a genuine issue - just means it didn't see the episode title in the file name

+**Important** This script DOES NOT change anything in Sonarr.
+Only YOU do that.
+However, you should make sure you're comfortable with what this code is doing before you run it - don't trust random code on the internet!

 ## Setup
 You only need the main.py file.